ibm-cloud-docs/containers/storage-block-vpc-migration.md

 {: note}

 1. Create a volume snapshot resource in your cluster by using the `ibmc-vpcblock-snapshot` snapshot class that is deployed when you enabled the add-on.
-Save the following VolumeSnapshot configuration to a file called `snapvol.yaml`.
+Save the following volume snapshot configuration to a file called `snapvol.yaml`.

     ```yaml
     apiVersion: snapshot.storage.k8s.io/v1